mikesvoboda/jackson/02_analysis/coordinate_fraud/comprehensive_coordinate_fraud_analysis.md

 ## 🚨 **KEY FINDING: Ironstone provided coordinates for the WRONG location**

-**COORDINATE MISDIRECTION FRAUD**: Ironstone Surveying provided GPS coordinates (N.1222153.447 E2384715.378) claiming they were "exact coordinates for the pin," but analysis reveals these coordinates point to the **center of the property** - likely the START of Guinn Drive, not the termination pin discovered in the second survey.
+**🚨 ENHANCED PIN PLACEMENT FRAUD DISCOVERED**: Critical revision reveals more serious fraud - Ironstone **improperly placed a pin** without adequate surveying, then **fraudulently marked it as "IPF" (Iron Pin Found)** on their revised survey.
+The coordinates (N.1222153.447 E2384715.378) accurately identify the pin **Ironstone placed**, but the pin placement itself was improper and the "IPF" designation was fraudulent.

 ### **IRONSTONE'S COORDINATES:**
 - **Location**: E2384715.378, N1222153.447